-Chapter 5: Services available to each role
+Chapter 4: Services available to each role

-For more information on each of these services refer to the nCipher Developer's Guide and nCipher Developer's Reference.
+For more information on each of these services refer to the nShield Developer's Tutorial and nShield Developer's Reference.

 The following services provide authentication or cryptographic functionality.
 The functions available depend on whether the operator is in the unauthenticated role, the user or junior security officer (JSO) roles, or the nCipher Security Officer (NSO) role.
 For each operation it lists the supported algorithms.
 Algorithms in square brackets are not under the operator's control.
 Algorithms used in optional portions of a service are listed in italics.